masif2002/AZ-900-notes/README.md

 Tools used for security and Governance:
 ### Azure Policy
 * You can enforce a policy on resources created.
-* You can have all VMs have a backup on a regular basis
+* For Example: You can have all VMs have a backup on a regular basis
+* Azure Policy helps to enforce organizational standards and to assess compliance at-scale.
 ### Azure BluePrint
 * You can create Blueprints and attach it to a subscription.
 The blueprint is created when the subscription is active.
 The blueprint maybe like have 5 VM instances with one Load balancer